-CPB has been helping public television stations plan for the FCC's television spectrum incentive auction and repacking process, which began in March 2016.
-While CPB is supportive of the auction, it does not want public television service diminished as the result.
-The auction will force many public television stations to move to a different channel as the FCC repacks broadcasters together to make a contiguous block of spectrum available to wireless providers.
-Decades of investment made in local public media by Americans-individually and through their federal, state and local governments, as well as through businesses and foundations-could be significantly affected.
+CPB has long been preparing public television stations for the FCC's television spectrum incentive auction that ended on March 30, 2017 and subsequent repacking process, which will unfold over the next three years.
+The FCC released a public notice on April 13, 2017 with the list of new channel assignments for the 987 television stations that will be repacked across the country, including 149 stations (42 percent of all PTV stations) that broadcast public television signals.
+Decades of investment made in local public media by Americans-individually and through their federal, state and local governments, as well as through businesses and foundations-will be affected.